pixelotes/git-commit-analyzer/README.md

 - **phi4-mini**: Compact and efficient (~1.5GB RAM required)
 - **llama3**: General purpose model, decent for code analysis

 ⚠️ **Important**: Models under 3B parameters typically produce unreliable results for security analysis.
-We recommend using models 3B or larger for production use.
+Models with 3-4B parameters can be workable on low-end systems, but we recommend using models 7B or larger for production use.
+More capable models will produce better analysis with less false positives.

 See the [Ollama model library](https://ollama.ai/library) for the complete list of available models.